oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 **Position**: bits 0 and 1 of the REGACK Flags.

 Determines the format of the topic value.
-Refer to [2.4](#topic-types) for the definition of the various topic types.
+Refer to [2.4 "Topic Types"](#topic-types) for the definition of the various topic types.

 «<mark title="Requirement MQTT-SN-3.5.2.1-1"><a name="MQTT-SN-3.5.2.1-1"></a>The Topic Type in the REGACK packet MUST be Predefined Topic Alias or Session Topic Alias</mark>»\[MQTT‑SN‑3.5.2.1‑1].
 Any other value is a Protocol Error.

 > **Informative Comment**
 >
 > A Predefined Topic Alias can be returned in the REGACK Packet if a Client tries to register a Session Topic Alias for a Topic Name which the Server already knows is a Predefined Topic Alias.
-See [4.7.2.2](#session-topic-aliases) for details.
+See [4.7.2.2 "Session Topic Aliases"](#session-topic-aliases) for details.

 #### 3.5.2.2 Topic Alias Flag <a id='rrtaa---topic-alias-flag'></a>